Quantifying and controlling entanglement in the quantum magnet Cs$_2$CoCl$_4$

-All three EWs are, in principle, accessible to inelastic neutron scattering (INS) experiments. $\tau_1$ and $\tau_2$ can be obtained from the ordered moment and spatial spin-spin correlations \cite{PhysRevLett.93.167203}, but, have some practical disadvantages, as we will discuss later.
-QFI can be expressed as an integral over the dynamical spin structure factor \cite{Hauke2016}, $S(k,\hbar\omega)$, and thus measured directly by INS.
-The application of this powerful formulation of QFI to experiment remains unexplored.

-Here we contrast EE and the mentioned witnesses in the spin-$1/2$ transverse-field XXZ chain.
-The one-dimensional setting confers an enhanced susceptibility to fluctuations and a higher degree of theoretical tractability, making it an excellent proving ground for our entanglement witness protocol.
-The system hosts two distinct quantum critical points and a classical, minimally entangled point, and thus provides a range of interesting behaviors.
-We study this model numerically using the density matrix renormalization group (DMRG) \cite{PhysRevLett.69.2863,PhysRevB.48.10345}, which provides both wave function properties and accurate $S(k,\hbar\omega)$ spectra.
-We also report high-resolution INS data on the chain compound Cs$_2$CoCl$_4$, known to be an excellent realization of the XXZ model \cite{Algra1976,doi:10.1063/1.433962,PhysRevB.28.3904,PhysRevB.65.144432,PhysRevLett.111.187202,PhysRevB.91.024423}.
+We contrast EE and the mentioned EWs in the spin-$1/2$ transverse-field XXZ chain.
+The one-dimensional setting confers an enhanced susceptibility to fluctuations and a higher degree of theoretical tractability, making it an excellent proving ground for our EW protocol.
+The system hosts two distinct quantum critical points (QCPs) and a classical, minimally entangled point, and thus provides a range of interesting behaviors.
+We study this model numerically using the density matrix renormalization group (DMRG) \cite{PhysRevLett.69.2863,PhysRevB.48.10345,Alvarez2009}.
+We also report high-resolution INS data on the chain compound Cs$_2$CoCl$_4$, known to be an excellent realization of the XXZ model \cite{Algra1976,doi:10.1063/1.433962,PhysRevB.28.3904,PhysRevB.65.144432,Mukherjee2004,PhysRevLett.111.187202,PhysRevB.91.024423}.
 We find that QFI values extracted from experiment and simulation show good agreement, demonstrating it is an experimentally viable probe of entanglement.
-We also find the experimental one-tangle to deviate from theory in a potentially revealing manner, whereas the two-tangle extraction requires spin-polarization resolved experiments.
+We also find the experimental one-tangle to deviate from theory in a potentially revealing manner, whereas the two-tangle extraction requires spin-polarization-resolved experiments.